From the Masthead

 The basic raw water pump design hasn’t changed much in close to a century.
 A flexible impeller turns within an eccentrically-shaped housing.
 As each impeller blade passes the cam, essentially a ‘bump’ within the pump, it is deformed or compressed.
 This compressing action causes the volume between each two blades to change rapidly, which in turn causes suction and thus water movement.
 This is referred to as a variable volume displacement-type pump.
 It’s a brilliant yet simple design.
 Much like a propeller shaft bearing, the impeller is lubricated, as it spins within the pump housing, by nothing more than raw water, and this is its greatest weakness.

 Bearing races, the silver rings, along with the cam (as well as the retainer screw and washer), fork-like object on the left, can be seen in this cut-away of a pump.
+Most gear-driven pumps like this utilize a void between the oil and raw water seals, which includes a telltale or weep hole on the bottom side, which will allow oil or water to exit if one of these seals leaks, alerting the user to a problem, and preventing water from entering the crankcase

 Nearly all raw water pump impellers are made of neoprene, a synthetic rubber that possesses the twin attributes of resiliency and abrasion resistance.
 However, as many have discovered, they are far from indestructible.
 The average neoprene raw water pump impeller can be expected to last several hundred hours, and sometimes more.
 The prudent vessel operator will, however, replace his or her raw water pump impeller seasonally or approximately every 250 hours, whichever comes first.
 In my experience, barring catastrophic events such as severe intake clogs, impellers that are replaced at this interval almost never suffer failures.